Current Version: v303.2 (release notes)

 Restrict modules, order totals, shipping methods, payment methods, or the checkout process!
 You can create restrictions based on a wide variety of criteria, and set a custom message to be displayed when restricting the checkout.

 - Upload and go — utilizes ocMod so no core file modifications are necessary.

 - Enjoy peace of mind: all settings are automatically saved to the database when changed, and are backed up to a backup file every time the admin panel is loaded.
 Settings can also be manually backed up, and then downloaded to restore from later, or to edit in a spreadsheet application.

-- Create coupons quickly and easily using the intuitive rules system.
+- Create restrictions quickly and easily using the clean admin interface and intuitive rules system.
 Available rule types include: